jeffrafter/howto/provisioning.md

     knife solo data bag edit passwords aws

+> Note: if this command just hangs, it is possible you have overriden your EDITOR environment variable.
+Try prefixing the command with `EDITOR=vim`.

 You can use this same pattern for your database users:

     knife solo data bag create passwords postgresql